-Which is a better fit for you, tripod ball heads or pan and tilt heads?
+Which is a better fit for you, one of the tripod ball heads or a 3-way, pan and tilt head?

 There is a lot of internet chatter centering around which is a better accessory.
 These two camera support systems are both popular, but they're really quite different when you use them.
-Ball heads have won the battle lately, mostly because they are more compact and quicker to adjust.
+Ball heads have won the battle lately by a landslide, mostly because they are more compact and quicker to adjust.

 Why does this matter?
 The tripod head you use really makes or breaks the performance of your tripod.
 Don't focus just on the importance of tripod legs.
 Both the tripod legs and the heads count as equal parts of the equation.
 This article will help you decide what's best for you.

 If well-built with the best quality materials, ball heads can support heavy loads without sag and the need to reposition.
 The best ones use variable tension to maintain just the right amount of resistance for you to make quick minor adjustments to your camera's exact position.
 The ball-head has a more compact design and has fewer parts; theoretically giving you less potential to vibrate.
 Ball heads work both on your monopod and tripod.